amplexus/instacreep/README.md

 instacreep will populate your savepath with a simple directory structure with the usernames supplied.

 tagcreep.sh is similar, checks for latest updates to any tag you supply.
-Name the taglist tag.txt and specify a directory to store them.
+Name the taglist tags.txt and specify a directory to store them.